Bodybuilder Tattoos Penis By Wrapping It Around A Rolling Pin To Complete Full Ink Body Suit

 “There was quite a bit of blood and it was uncomfortable to walk the next day.”

-A 61-year-old body builder finally completed his two-year journey to cover his body in tattoos on Christmas Eve.
-Ray Houghton, from Manchester England, wrapped his penis around a rolling pin to have the final tattoo of his ink body suit completed.
+On Christmas Eve, a 61-year-old bodybuilder finally completed his two-year journey to cover his body in tattoos.
+Ray Houghton, who hails from Manchester, England, wrapped his penis around a rolling pin to have the final tattoo of his ink body suit completed.
 That tattoo artist also inked the gym owner’s testicles, per New York Post.

 Houghton, who had the tattoo inked in his gym in Alicante, Spain, said that his usual tattoo artist would not ink his private parts.
 The father-of-one spent three months trying to find a tattooist who was willing to work on such a sensitive area.

 “We used a rolling pin because that was the easiest way for the tattoo to be done.
-You can’t just do it on a bench or worktop.
+You can’t just do it on a bench or worktop.”

 “It was quite weird at first but it made a lot of sense.
 It worked out perfect really.”